SERLatBTH/MicroBit/README.md

 3. Copy the .hex file to micro:bit drive.
 4. You can now disconnect micro:bit and start using the program.
 5. You can click the reset button on the back of micro:bit to start the program from the beginning.

+## Examples and Tutorials

+* [Micro Chat](microchat): As start you can start with micro chat, a small application that allows sending messages between microbits
+* [Hot Or Cold](hotorcold): a game in which you should find hidden microbits.
+* More examples and tutorials are available on [makercode website](https://makecode.microbit.org/)